BlazeOnToasterr/UltraSonic-Open-App-Sensor/README.md

   <> Ariv Gupta<br /><br />

  # IDE
   We used Visual Studio for programming the python code.
-You can you any IDE in this case.<br />
+You can you any suitable IDE in this case.<br />
   <>Visual Studio Code<br />
   <>Arduino IDE<br /><br />